-Don is a Martial Arts instructor, and has earned a 6th Degree Black Belt in the Kamagong Martial Arts system.
+Don is a Martial Arts instructor, and has earned a 7th Degree Black Belt in the Kamagong Martial Arts system.
 In 2004, he was inducted into the Filipino Martial Arts Hall of Fame as Instructor of the Year.
 In 2001, the Excel Karate League declared Don the Judge of the Year.
-Don may be best known for his Superman fanaticism.
+He may be best known for his Superman fanaticism.
 He’s read Superman comic books and collected Superman memorabilia since he was a little kid, and most people wonder if he’s ever grown up.
-Rarely a day goes by when he isn’t wearing something representing the Man of Steel when he arrives in the newsroom.

-Don and his wife Alayna have been married for nearly 15 years and have five children.
-With one child in diapers and one young teenager, life for the Brinkerhoffs is full of surprises.
+Don and his wife Alayna have been married for nearly 27 years and have five children and one grandchild.

 - Trump designates elite Iranian military force as a terrorist organization